kensho-technologies/graphql-compiler/README.rst

 Generating a :code:`SQAlchemySchemaInfo` object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The compiler relies on a :code:`SQLAlchemySchemaInfo` object, (such as information about how to
+The compiler relies on a :code:`SQLAlchemySchemaInfo` object to compile to SQL.
+It can be
-resolve vertex fields), to compile to SQL.
-It can be generated through the
+generated through the :code:`get_sqlalchemy_schema_info_from_specified_metadata` function.
-:code:`get_sqlalchemy_schema_info_from_specified_metadata` function.
 Gathering the necessary input to this function can be divided into 3 major steps:

 - Inferring the :code:`dialect`